DavidBradette/NetPursuer/README.md

 ====================================

 ## Description
 NetPursuer is a network monitoring tool that scans your local network every 5 minutes to detect new devices.
 It creates a `detected_devices.pkl` file that remembers the devices detected on the first scan, preventing duplicate alerts for known devices.
 When a new device is detected, it sends an email alert containing the device's IP address and MAC address.
 This tool helps you stay informed about new connections and potential unauthorized access.
-The first time scan will send an email for every device in your network, so be prepared for that.
-After the initial scan, you will only get emails for newly connected devices.

 ## Features
 - Automated network scanning every 5 minutes